 Frederick Williams Prize for Contribution to the Study of Communication and Technology

 Dr. Frederick Williams (1933-2010), former ICA President and founding Dean of the Annenberg School for Communication at the University of Southern California, was a visionary who made significant and lasting impacts on new communication technology research.
 To honor his memory and outstanding contribution to our field, the Williams Prize is awarded on a year-by-year basis by the Communication and Technology (CAT) Division of the International Communication Association.
 It recognizes the major contributions and cumulative achievements of senior scholars who have advanced the study and the field of communication and technology.

-Nominations should be electronically submitted to Mike Yao (U of Illinois at Urbana-Champaign), Chair of the ICA CAT Awards Committee, at firstname.lastname@example.org no later than 12:00 am GMT on 1 March 2016, with "Williams Prize Nomination" in the subject line.
+For full consideration of the 2019-2020 award period, nominations should be submitted to Homero Gil de Zúñiga (University of Vienna), Chair of the ICA CAT Awards Committee, firstname.lastname@example.org no later than 12:00 am GMT on March 1, 2020.

-The nominee's full contact information, including name, surface mail address, email address, and phone number;
+• The nominee's full contact information, including name, affiliation, surface mail address, email address, and phone number;

-A 1-2 page discussion of the nominee's major contributions to the study of communication and technology, and suitability for recognition as a recipient of the Prize; and
+• A one (1) page discussion of the nominee's major contributions to the study of communication and technology, and suitability for recognition as a recipient of the Prize; and

-A list of the nominee's selected works, publications, distinctions, accomplishments or other evidence that demonstrate the significance of the nominee's work and its influence on the field of communication and technology.
+• A recent copy of the nominee's CV including publications, distinctions, accomplishments and/or other evidence that demonstrates the significance of the nominee's work and its influence on the field of communication and technology.

 C. Edwin Baker Award for the Advancement of Scholarship on Media, Markets and Democracy

 Sponsored by the Communication Law and Policy and Philosophy, Theory and Critique Divisions